RoutingK-it/docs-website/rk-client/configuration/portal.md

 ### Url

-The url of the Web Management Portal, if you use a self-hosted portal we recommand that you use ssl and/or only allow your own ip's connecting to the portal.
+The url of the Web Management Portal, if you use a self-hosted portal we recommend that you use ssl and/or only allow your own ip's connecting to the portal.

 {: .new-title }